Louise-X10/Traveling-Salesman-Problem/README.md

 # Traveling-Salesman-Problem

 This project uses C++ code and Genetic Algorithm to solve the Traveling Salesman Problem.
 The inheritance mechanism and polymorphism are utilized to implement different GA programs.
 This is a project from CSCI 221 taught by Eitan Frachtenberg.
 There was an option to include an algorithm with a modification of my choice, so I tried it because it seemd interesting.
 I chose to modify the recombination process and use alternative edge crossover (AEX) instead.
-There was also an optional task to evaluate the performance of algorithms after parralelizing the code, which I also implemented.
+There was also an optional task to evaluate the performance of algorithms after parrallelizing the code, which I also implemented.

 "challenge.tsv" contains simulated data of city coordiantes used to run the algorithms. "five.tsv" contains data of 5 cities used for a preliminary test of algorithms.